Grimsby: Twin cities

-As a port with trading ties to Continental Europe, the Nordic nations and Baltic Europe, the town houses honorary consulates of Denmark, Iceland, and Norway.
+As a port with trading ties to Continental Europe, the Nordic nations and Baltic Europe, the townhouses honorary consulates of Denmark, Iceland, and Norway.
 Swedish and Finnish honorary consulates are located in Immingham, and that of Germany at Barrow-upon-Humber.

 The people of Norway have sent a tree to the town of Grimsby every Christmas since the end of the Second World War.
 The Norwegian city of Trondheim sent a tree for 40 years until 2003, since when the tree has been donated by the northern Norwegian town of Sortland and placed in the town's Riverhead Square.
 During redevelopment of Riverhead Square the tree has been placed in the Old Market Place since 2013.